What is the Derby Ram Trail?

 Where can I pick a Trail Map up from?

-The Trail Maps will be available from Thursday 27th May at Derby Museum and Art Gallery as well as the Museum of Making.
-They will also be available for download on this website on the same day.
+The Trail Maps are available from Derby Museum and Art Gallery as well as the Museum of Making.
+They are also available for download on this website.

 How long is the trail?